 One of the unique lessons of this experience is that many businesses have discovered they can do without a physical presence at all - at least in the short-term.
-Moving more of your products and services online could be an option to reduce overheads like rent and OPEX, while also allowing you to automate a number of key functions.
+Moving more of your products and services online could be an option to reduce overheads like rent and OPEX, while also allowing you to automate key functions.